-If you drive yourself to Farm and Wilderness Firefly Song Camp, during the session you will need to leave your car parked approximately a mile away from our site, in the main F&W parking lot.

-photo by Signe Constable, 2013
+If you drive yourself to camp, during the session you will need to leave your car approximately a mile away from our Firefly Song site, in the main Farm &Wilderness parking lot.
+Please also see our important notes for campers who drive themselves, on our main travel page. photo by Signe Constable, 2013

-A very important note about arriving early
+A very important note about arriving early (by car)

 Please don't, without making special arrangements!
 Staff have commented that it is awkward and frustrating to have unexpected campers arrive while we are eating lunch or busy in staff orientation meetings.
 We like to have the time and free attention to give you a warm greeting and take care of all the necessary check-in business when you arrive.
 But we also need to have focused attention for each other and camp prep, before the session officially begins.
-If you are driving yourself to camp or riding with another camper who is not a worktrader, don't arrive early.
-If your parent (or whoever's driving) seriously needs to drop you off earlier, you can arrive as early as 2 p.m - if
+If you are driving yourself to camp or riding with another camper who is not a worktrader, don't arrive early, the end.
+But if your parent (or whoever's driving) seriously needs to drop you off earlier, you can arrive as early as 2 p.m - if

 - 1. you let us know via your travel information, so we can plan to have a worktrader or junior staffer ready to check you in and put you to work, - 2. you agree to help cheerfully with said work basically anything that still needs to get done before regular arrivals at 4:30, - 3. you eat lunch before arriving and bring your own snacks to tide you over until dinner at approximately 7:00.
 If you arrive during our staff lunch (which may be mid-afternoon), please don't fix yourself a plate and sit down with us we don't want to be rude, but we won't have planned or budgeted to feed campers during that time.
 And - 4. we absolutely cannot have campers arrive before 2 p.m. except possibly for those traveling with worktraders whom we have asked to arrive early.
-If you are traveling in a vehicle with a worktrader, we can conceivably admit you early, but please do contact us ahead of time to make special arrangements.
+If you are riding with a worktrader, please contact us ahead of time to discuss the possibility of special arrangements.
+(Depending on the timing, there may be fees in addition to work expectations.)
 In other respects, the above list applies to you also.
-(And you will be expected to help out with whatever is needed.)